Organic Intensives 2018

 Integrating crops and livestock is a key opportunity for developing soil and farm health; as well as being another component of a diversified financially successful farm.
 But where do you start and how do you develop strategies that incorporate respect for animal health and welfare?
 Also how do you develop animal husbandry systems that truly help both the farm ecology and economics, and the quality of life of the farmers?
 Topics to be covered include animal nutrition/diets, humane care, and thoughtful integration into your existing farm operation, with recommendations from Jeff Mattocks, a nationally recognized livestock expert, along with three experienced Michigan livestock farmers.
 For more information, take a look at the flyer.

 The event will take place on Saturday, January 6th, at the Plant and Soil Sciences building on the MSU campus in East Lansing.
 More information about Organic Intensives 2018 is available on the brochure, but feel free to email us with any questions.

-For a limited time, registration is $80 for MOFFA members and $95 for non-members, and covers six hours of learning, lunch, two breaks, all printed materials, and a great chance to network with fellow farmers and gardeners from across Michigan.
+Registration is $90 for MOFFA members and $105 for non-members, and covers six hours of learning, lunch, two breaks, all printed materials, and a great chance to network with fellow farmers and gardeners from across Michigan.
 Parking is free at the Plant and Soil Sciences Building.
-A limited number of scholarships are available; to apply please email email@example.com.
-Be sure to register before December 15 in order to take advantage of the earlybird discount.
-After that date, the registration fee will be $95 for members and $105 for non-members, so ...
+A limited number of scholarships are available; to apply please email firstname.lastname@example.org.